cloudflare/workers-docs/content/tooling/wrangler/webpack.md

 Sometimes you want to bring your own implementation of an existing global API.
 You can do this by [shimming](https://webpack.js.org/guides/shimming/#shimming-globals) a third party module in its place as a webpack plugin.

-For example, to replace the runtime global `URL` class with the npm package `url-polyfill`, or your choice of third party package, `npm i` the package, and then add a plugin entry to your webpack config
+For example, to replace the runtime global `URL` class with the npm package `url-polyfill` - or your choice of third party package - `npm i` the package and add a plugin entry to your webpack config.

 ### Example with webpack plugin